Everett High School (Washington)

 Everett High School is a secondary school located in Everett, Washington, United States, which educates grades 9 through 12.
-It was founded in 1880 as the first high school in the Everett School District.
-The incumbent Principal is Amanda M. Overly, who assumed office after former Principal Lance Balla transferred.
-The Deputy Principals are M. Ingraham, E. Jennings, & A. Vergara.
+It was founded in 1891 as the first high school in the Everett School District.
+The incumbent Principal is now Kelly Shepherd who took over the role after Amanda M. Overly, who assumed office after former Principal Lance Balla transferred, quit.
+The Deputy Principals are E. Heinz, C. Mora, K. Allen.

 The school is listed on the National Register of Historic Places.